 Clopidogrel (By mouth)

-Used alone or together with aspirin to help prevent stroke, heart attack, and other heart problems.
-This medicine is a blood thinner.
+This medicine is a blood thinner used to help prevent stroke, heart attack, and other heart problems.

 PlavixThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use if you have had an allergic reaction to clopidogrel, or you have a bleeding stomach ulcer or bleeding in your brain.

 How to Use This Medicine:

 - Ask your doctor if you should use aspirin with clopidogrel.